BrunoBoehm/code-notes/ObjectOrientedRuby.md

 >An #initialize method is a method that is called automatically whenever `#new` is used.

-A best practice is to say that initialize is "closed to modification, but open to extension".
+A best practice is to say that **initialize is "closed to modification, but open to extension"**.
 Initialize should be the smallest peace of code, but we can extent its functionalities through other constructor class methods.

 The initialize method is what's called a callback method, because it is automatically invoked every time the `#new` method is used to create a new instance of the class.
 You can also think of the initialize method as a constructor method.
 A constructor method is invoked upon the creation of an instance of a class and used to help define the instance of that class.